BlancOfficial/BlancoCentral/README.md

 ## Basis

 BlancoCentral is a culmination of months dedicated to bashing my head againt dicord js while ignoring the documentation.
-It's a 3 part project but due to Discord API v10 both BruhBot and RepeatoBot will have to be layed to rest, leaving BlancoBot as the final survivor.
+It was a 3 part project but due to Discord API v10 both BruhBot and RepeatoBot were both laid to rest, leaving BlancoBot as the final survivor.

 ---

 ## Plan

-Updating from Discord JS v13 to v14, in order to support Discord API v10, BlancoBot requires extensive work to ensure that all message based commands are switched for slash commands

-I have made decent headway into the process in which I'd have to do this, however there is much still to do. 😭

-This would also go a long way in making the code look more legible.

 To add ping mentions on action commands.
-To slash profile and admin
+To slash profile and admin commands